Progression through Teamwork

 Veterinary Surgeon

-Believing passionately that each farm is different and that the approach to improving animal health should be tailored to the farm rather than one size fits all reflects the fact that after 19 years in practice, she still loves scanning a cow in calf or a successful lambing!
+Believing passionately that each farm is different and that the approach to improving animal health should be tailored to the farm rather than one size fits all reflects the fact that after over 20 years in practice, she still loves scanning a cow in calf or a successful lambing!

 Lucy spends a lot of her spare time looking after her three kids and helps out with her parents’ small flock of sheep.

-Lucy is a BCVA TB, BVD and Johnes Advisor, a Milksure Trainer and a ROMS accredited mobility scorer.
+Lucy is a BCVA TB, BVD and Johnes Advisor, a TBAS advisor, a Milksure Trainer and a ROMS accredited mobility scorer.

 Nicola Hinman, Veterinary Surgeon at Blackdown Farm Vets